lifegadget/docker-nginx/README.md

 ## Versions ##

-The branches in this repository represent the major branches of Nginx ... so all 1.6.x versions will be on the `1.6` branch and each minor version will have a tag based label.
-Right now the only two versions supported are 1.6.1 and 1.7.4 but the idea is to keep this current as time marches on.
+For every major branch of Nginx (e.g., 1.6.x, 1.7.x, etc.) there will be a branch for the various minor versions and you can track at the branch level to always get the latest version of the branch you're on.
+If you want to be more explicit the major and minor version numbers are tagged in git and made available as tags in Docker too.
+So far what have is:

+- `1.6`
+	- `1.6.1`
+	- `1.6.2`
+- `1.7`
+	- `1.7.4`
+	- `1.7.5`

 Feel free to PR an update if we're not keeping up.

 ## History ##